rafael-santiago/helios/src/include/doc/toolsets/go/README.md

 ## Toolset options

-This toolset has only to user-options:
+This toolset has only three user-options:

     * gofiles=gofile_a.go,gofile_b.go,(...),gofile_y.go,gofile_z.go
     * goclean
+    * skip-tests

 The option "gofiles" is used to specify which files in the current directory will be built.
 If this option is not supplied the toolset internally includes all go files from current directory, so that alien line in the "Forgefile.hsl" is now